Soft Tournament Equilibrium: Abstract

 \section{Abstract}

 The evaluation of general-purpose artificial agents, particularly those based on large language models, presents a significant challenge due to the non-transitive nature of their interactions.
 When agent $A$ defeats $B$, $B$ defeats $C$, and $C$ defeats $A$, traditional ranking methods that force a linear ordering can be misleading and unstable.
-We argue that for such cyclic domains, the fundamental object of evaluation should not be a ranking but a set-valued core, as conceptualized in classical tournament theory.
+We argue that for such cyclic domains, the fundamental object of evaluation should not be a ranking alone but a set-valued core, as conceptualized in classical tournament theory.
 This paper introduces \textit{Soft Tournament Equilibrium} (STE), a differentiable framework for learning and computing set-valued tournament solutions directly from pairwise comparison data.
 STE first learns a probabilistic tournament model, potentially conditioned on rich contextual information.
-It then employs novel, differentiable operators for soft reachability and soft covering to compute continuous analogues of two seminal tournament solutions: the \textit{Top Cycle} and the \textit{Uncovered Set}.
-The output is a set of core agents, each with a calibrated membership score, providing a nuanced and robust assessment of agent capabilities.
-We develop the theoretical foundation for STE to prove its consistency with classical solutions in the zero-temperature limit, which establishes its Condorcet-inclusion properties, and analyzing its stability and sample complexity.
-We specify an experimental protocol for validating STE on both synthetic and real-world benchmarks.
-This work aims to provide a complete, standalone treatise that re-centers general-agent evaluation on a more appropriate and robust theoretical foundation, moving from unstable rankings to stable, set-valued equilibria.
+It then employs differentiable operators for soft reachability and soft covering to compute continuous analogues of two seminal tournament solutions: the \textit{Top Cycle} and the \textit{Uncovered Set}.
+The output is a set of core agents, each with a continuous membership score that can be calibrated when suitable validation labels or repeated-sampling evidence are available.
+We develop the theoretical foundation for STE by proving consistency with classical solutions in the zero-temperature limit, establishing Condorcet-inclusion properties, and analyzing stability and sample complexity.
+We evaluate the method on a planted cyclic-core benchmark and on real preference/execution diagnostics.
+In oracle settings, STE recovers the hard tournament-theoretic core exactly; in finite samples with moderate pairwise evidence, the posterior-edge STE variant substantially improves planted-core recovery over BTL and win-rate baselines converted to oracle-size sets.
+This work provides a self-contained account that re-centers general-agent evaluation on a robust tournament-theoretic foundation, moving from unstable rankings toward stable, set-valued equilibria.

-\keywords{Agent Evaluation\and Tournament Solutions\and Top Cycle\and Uncovered Set\and Non-Transitivity\and Differentiable Optimization\and Computational Social Choice\and Large Language Models.}
+\keywords{Agent Evaluation, Tournament Solutions, Top Cycle, Uncovered Set, Non-Transitivity, Differentiable Optimization, Computational Social Choice, Large Language Models.}